Welcome to the Rehabilitation Neuroscience Lab! Our interdisciplinary research team is made up of research scientists, clinicians, and students.

-To review Dr. Frey's recent publications, please click here.
+To see a complete list of Dr. Frey's publications, please click here.

 Dr. Cirstea's career objective is to understand the mechanisms underlying brain plasticity in normal and pathological adult human nervous system, using state-of-the-art neuroimaging and behavioral techniques.
 Ultimately, this understanding should lead to the development of novel therapeutic approaches based on neuroscientific principles.
 The main tools that Dr. Cirstea uses to approach these issues are proton magnetic resonance spectroscopy (1H-MRS), functional (fMRI) and structural magnetic resonance imaging, neurological examinations and human motion analysis.